Brown-University-Library/vivo-data-management/README.md

 ##Development
 ###Running tests
-The tests are written with [pytest](http://pytest.org/latest/) and exepect a default namespace.
-Run with `$ DATA_NAMESPACE='http://vivo.school.edu/individual/' py.test`
+The tests are written with [pytest](http://pytest.org/latest/) and expect a default namespace.
+Run with:

+`$ DATA_NAMESPACE='http://vivo.school.edu/individual/' py.test`